For Enquiry: 93450 45466

 86. What is constructor overloading in Java?

-In Java, the practise of adding many constructors, each with a unique parameter list, to a class is known as constructor overloading.
+In Java, the practice of adding many constructors, each with a unique parameter list, to a class is known as constructor overloading.
 The compiler uses the number and types of parameters to differentiate between the overloaded constructors.

 Example: